“A legend and an inspiration” Marc Riley, BBC 6 Music

 In 2022 Daniel became a Myth Buster Ambassador for Mencap and appeared on TV’s BBC Breakfast in February and The Rylan Clarke, Radio 2 show in April.

-After a summer show at Krankenhaus Festival (curated by Sea Power), Daniel’s third studio album, ‘The Rock Pop Album’ will be released in November 2022 on Common Raven Records, and will be followed by more tour dates in 2023.
+After a summer show at Krankenhaus Festival (curated by Sea Power), Daniel’s third studio album, The Rock Pop Album was released in November 2022 on Common Raven Records, and was followed by more tour dates in 2023.

 “Daniel’s got words he sings that really inspire me, great stuff for a tour’s last gig – thank you big time, Daniel.”
 Mike Watt (Minutemen / The Stooges)